 You got that down no problem?
 Awesome…now let’s do some fun stuff.

 Shoulder rolls are your absolute top face saver and pain-preventer.
 Choosing to do them well isn’t important.
 Falling and rolling when completely surprised and off-balance is what’s important.
 Tuck your head and hands in, relax your body, arc your arms and one shoulder forward in a hula hoop shape around your head, and roll your butt over your head.

+How to learn How to Roll PROPERLY AND SAFELY.
 Here’s the rest of the APK parkour tutorial channel, with videos covering these foundation parkour movements (listed in approximate order of increasing difficulty and greatest to least utility):

 New traceurs who can do three sets of 10 push-ups and pull-ups can work through Demon Drills’ Body category of videos.
 Try everything once slowly.
 Skip anything that’s too challenging, and come back to it in a week.
 Parkour is a highly personal form of self-expression and choice and it demands a fine sense of body awareness.
 Your body can only be as strong as it’s weakest muscle when it comes to Parkour, so make sure you are well balanced.

 Ready to get started?
 Good, now watch a few more videos for motivation and inspiration:

 After that, head outside, start practicing your movements, and look for other traceurs in your area.
 A simple google search for “parkour” or “free running” plus your town name will generally turn up a group that practices in your area.

 Viva la Rebellion!